-The Colorado Department of Agriculture's Hemp Program regulates only the cultivation of hemp.
 The Department also administers a certified seed program.
 CDA transitioned the certified seed program to CSU in 2021 while still retaining administrative oversight.
 Major components of the program include registration, reporting, inspection, sampling, testing, and enforcement.
 The Department issues commercial and research & development registrations for any individual or legal entity to grow Hemp on a Registered Land Area.
 Registrants are required to submit planting and harvest reports along with other documents in a timely manner.
 Inspections are conducted randomly and by risk with CDA inspectors to ensure compliance with the rules and regulations.
 CDA's Biochemistry laboratory analyzes samples collected by CDA staff.
-All lots of hemp are sampled prior to harvest by CDA Authorized Samplers and tested by a

-Hemp Testing Lab certified by the Colorado Department of Public Health and Environment.
+All lots of hemp are sampled prior to harvest by CDA Authorized Samplers and tested by a Hemp Testing Lab certified by the Colorado Department of Public Health and Environment.
 Additionally, CDA enforces the Hemp Act and Rules including negligent and culpable violations.